yuanyaosmile/Springboot/README.md

 ## 2、demothymeleaf

 It is a demo project that shows how to use the template thymeleaf.  it only shows how to get the attribute form session and model.  the way to get the parameter in the url is also included.

+### 3、restful_demo

+It is a demo project that shows how to use restful Api. it shows the method of GET、POST、PUT、and DELETE.

+besides , it is hard to write a good APi doc. so some of developers chose the <a href = "https://swagger.io/">swagger</a>.   it is useful and user-friendly.